Updated on 2024-09-03 GMT+08:00

 obsutil is a command line tool for accessing and managing OBS on Huawei Cloud.
-You can use this tool to perform common configurations on OBS, such as creating buckets, and uploading, downloading, and deleting files/folders.
-If you are familiar with the command line interface (CLI), obsutil can bring you better experience in batch processing and automated tasks.
+You can use this tool to create buckets and upload, download, or delete files/folders.
+If you are familiar with the command line interface (CLI), obsutil is a good choice in batch processing and automatic tasks.

-obsutil is compatible with Windows, Linux, and macOS operating systems (OSs).
-Table 1 lists the recommended OS versions.
-To obtain the obsutil download links for different OSs, refer to Downloading and Installing obsutil.
+obsutil is compatible with Windows, Linux, and macOS.
+Table 1 lists the recommended operating system (OS) versions.
+To download the obsutil for your OS, refer to Downloading and Installing obsutil.

 OS